-At Veritas Counseling Center, codependency treatment is offered for individuals, couples, families, and occasionally groups.
+At Veritas Counseling Center, codependency treatment was offered for individuals, couples, families, and occasionally groups.
 Weekend Intensive Workshops and Retreats are also available for various populations that are involved in codependency recovery.
-When appropriate, adjunct Equine Assisted Psychotherapy is also available.
-As with addictions, 12-Step recovery programs are strongly emphasized and the therapist is committed to continuing her own recovery involvement as well.
+When appropriate, adjunct Equine Assisted Psychotherapy was also available.
+As with addictions, 12-Step recovery programs were strongly emphasized and the therapist is committed to continuing her own recovery involvement as well.

-The therapist at Veritas Counseling Center is also an author and offers free stress management tips to those in recovery as well as to the general public.
+The therapist at Veritas Counseling Center was also an author and offered free stress management tips to those in recovery as well as to the general public.
 For this month's tips visit www.calmingmeditations.com